Wondering what to pack for London and the UK in general?

 Just like the rest of the country, summer in London is frustrating for the locals as it can be nice and sunny with a few days of heatwave, or, a complete washout – although London and the southeast also tends to be warmer than the the north.

-So, along with the recommendations above, here are some things you need for London (and the UK in general) during the summer:
+So, along with the recommendations above, here is your summer packing list for London (and the UK in general):

 You’ll find most Brits wearing shorts on a hot summer day and when it does get hot – trust me, shorts are a better option than something full length.
 Opt for casual mens / womens shorts, or denim shorts for men / women go well with pretty much anything.